weronikaabednarz/Fuzzy-System-Mood-Evaluation/README.md

 personalised playlists, as well as support music therapies.

 ## Dataset
-The **dataset** used is from the kaggle platform: https://www.kaggle.com/datasets/soumikrakshit/classical-music-midi includes works by 19 different composers performed on the piano.
+The **dataset** used is from the kaggle platform and includes 114000 songs by different artists.
-I chose pieces composed by Frederic Chopin to train the model.

 ## Technologies
 The project was implemented using **Python** in the **Google Colab** environment.